wagdav/thewagner.net/content/2025-01-15-Six-months-of-cdk.markdown

 particular, AWS groups related endpoints into _services_, such as EC2, S3, just to name two out of more than 400 from their offering.

-I remember starting working with AWS in 2018: I felt lost among the three letter acronyms; I didn't know if I wanted EC2, ECS or EKS, or if I should choose EBS or EFS when running an instance in VPC.
+I remember learning AWS back in 2018: I felt swamped by all the three letter acronyms.
+I didn't know if I needed EC2, ECS or EKS, or if EBS made more sense for an instance inside a VPC.

 At the beginning I used a lot the AWS web console to study the most commonly used services.
 For example, I clicked on the "Launch new instance" button,